anilzen/anilzen.github.io/content/post/2023/splitting-spacetime/index.md

 One idea is that the hypersurface arises through entanglement.
 I've written about [hyperboloidal holography](../../hyperboloidal-holography/) before, where I argued that holographic entanglement entropy naturally extends to flat spacetime if we use spacetime hyperboloids as the time slices.
 The extremum principle for the hypersurface indicates that these surfaces could also be useful in the context of [quantum complexity](https://www.quantamagazine.org/in-new-paradox-black-holes-appear-to-evade-heat-death-20230606/).

-These speculations pose more questions than answers, but remarkably, bubble clusters may be the key to understanding spacetime.
+These speculations open more questions than answers.
+Nevertheless, we now have a better sense that bubble clusters may indeed provide one of the keys to understanding spacetime.

 ![](./foam.jpg)